ImanIra0ui/DB12/README.md

 After installation, the package can be imported by typing `from DIRACbenchmark import dirac_benchmark`.

-It can also be used directly from the terminal by running `python`, importing it using `from DIRACbenchmark import dirac_benchmark`and then running any of its functions by typing `dirac_benchmark.function_name()`.
+It can also be used directly from the terminal by executing the command `db12`.